wrexik/SSHKitten/README.md

 Now, dive into the whimsical world of cats in your terminal! 🐾✨

 P.S.
-Enjoy the kitty company and may your coding sessions be fur-tastic! 🚀🐈
+Enjoy the kitty company and may your coding sessions be fur-tastic! 🚀🐈.
+Star me 🌟!